bl-mirrotron/mirrotron-user-guide/README.md

 ### <a href="https://www.bl-mirrotron.com/logbook" target="_blank">Logbook App</a>
 ([contents](#table-of-contents))<br>
-For reliable operations its is very important to keep a logbook of the status of thee control system and accelerator.
+For reliable operations its is very important to keep a logbook of the status of the control system and accelerator.
 Instead of a 3rd party add-on, the Blinky-Lite<sup>TM</sup> control platform provides a Logbook application fully integrated into the control system as shown in Figure 14.
 The Logbook app is text-only on purpose to keep the log entries as clear and concise as possible.
 The Logbook app is not intended as a notebook.
-There are a myriad of 3rd party apps that serve this purpose.
+There are a myriad of 3rd party apps that serve that purpose.

 <p></p><p style="text-align:center;font-size: large;"><span style="font-weight: bold;color: green;">Figure 14. </span> <span style="font-style: italic;">Logbook App</span></p>
 <div style="width:100%;text-align:center;"><img style="border-style:solid;border-color:#1c6e97;" src="doc/LogBookIndex.png"/></div><br>